agrc/digital-assisant-skills/README.md

 Install the Amazon Alexa app or maybe you can get away with logging into the [website](https://alexa.amazon.com/spa/index.html).

+_it seems that if you don't have any actual devices associated with your account you will need to use the mobile app as the website get's stuck on configuring a device._

 ### npm

 This project uses nodejs and npm to make certain tasks easier.
 Please install the required packages.